Asroyx/assay/a.md

 All that I will gain from this process is to improve my writing https://aiseo.ai/tools/expand-sentence.html

+My field of study was Web Designer at Vocational high school.
+I selected most relevant to this major as soon as I entered Balikesir University in 2021.
+I enjoyed database and algorithm in high school, and as a result I became involved with a project when I was in 12th grade called

 kriptografi slayt, ana şeması, simetrik > blok ve tekbit, asimetrik , protokoller, LFSR nedir?, boolen nedir? şifrelemede nerde kullanılır?, https://bidb.itu.edu.tr/seyir-defteri/blog/2013/09/07/%C5%9Fifreleme-y%C3%B6ntemleri <br>